danymukesha/genetic.algo.optimizeR/README.md

 significantly reduce computation time for large-scale optimization problems.

-## Wrap-Up
+## Wrap-up

-Currrently only the fundamental concepts and implementation of genetic algorithms are used in the `genetic.algo.optimizeR` package.
+Currently only the fundamental concepts and implementation of genetic algorithms are used in the `genetic.algo.optimizeR` package.
 By following these steps and understanding the underlying principles, users can apply this powerful optimization technique to a wide range of